Last updated on March 21st, 2025

 - A good activity for kids: McCormick-Stillman Railroad Park

-- If you’re visiting April-late September/early October, go to a Diamondbacks game!
+- If you’re visiting April-late September/early October, then go to a Diamondbacks game!

 Heading to Scottsdale?